Presentable signatures and initial semantics: Presentations of signatures and syntaxes

 In the proof of Theorem~\ref{thm:is_right_adjoint}, the axiom of choice is used to show that endofunctors on $\Set$ preserve epimorphisms.

 Theorem~\ref{thm:pres_sig_repr} follows from Theorem~\ref{thm:is_right_adjoint} since the left adjoint $p^{!} : \Mon^{\Upsilon}\rar\Mon^{\Sigma}$ preserves colimits, in particular, initial objects.
-However, Theorem~\ref{thm:pres_sig_repr} is proved in Section~\ref{sec:proof-theorem} without appealing to the axiom of choice: there, only some specific endofunctor on $\Set$ is considered, for which preservation of epimorphisms can be proved without using the axiom of choice.
+However, our (formalized) proof of Theorem~\ref{thm:pres_sig_repr} discussed in Section~\ref{sec:proof-theorem} does not invoke the axiom of choice: there, only some specific endofunctor on $\Set$ is considered, for which preservation of epimorphisms can be proved without using the axiom of choice.